IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 1. No need to use `hash table`, use `double pointers`.
 2. We can `prune` to make it faster.
 3. We need to remove duplicates and the key is where to write the removing code.
+In this case, we need to write the code right after every time we find an answer.

 ### 9. Sum of Four Numbers